Header Image

 Using an address, the map searches for the nearest sewer infrastructure and follows the network all the way downstream to the ALCOSAN treatment facility.

 When you type in an address, the mapping program uses a geocoder to calculate the latitude and longitude of the address: the address's location in real-world coordinates.
+(Note:The starting point is an approximation, and it should not be used for planning or official use.)
 From that location, it determines where the nearest sewer structure is, and then traces the pipes downstream to the ALCOSAN treatment facility.
 On its way to ALCOSAN’s plant, wastewater passes through many miles of pipe and often through several municipalities.
 This highlights the inter-municipal nature of regional wet weather management, and the challenges that municipalities face in maintaining many miles of sewer line.

 This map utilizes an existing database of sewer pipe infrastructure in the region.
-That database is maintained by 3 Rivers Wet Weather,with support from ALCOSAN and the 82 communities within ALCOSAN's service area.
+That database is maintained by 3 Rivers Wet Weather with support from ALCOSAN and the 83 communities within ALCOSAN's service area.